 Then, take those de-kernelled cobs, cover them with water, and bring to a boil.
 Simmer for 20-30 minutes to remove their hidden flavor – perhaps as you prep the rest of your ingredients.
 However, you can also do this ahead of time.

 Meanwhile, chop some onions.
 You can use an onion, or as many of the recipes I’ve given out lately include, chives, for a milder flavor.

 Tie a small bunch of thyme together with kitchen string.
 I really love the flavors of thyme and corn paired together.
 Don’t have time?
 Try another woody herb.
 Rosemary or oregano could work.
 I don’t recommend dried thyme, however.
 I just don’t care for the flavor.
 We’re tying it together because we’re going to remove it after simmering the soup.

 Bring it to a boil and let simmer for a good 20 minutes or so.
-You don’t want a heavy boil, but just so it’s gently bubbling.
-Afterwards, taste, add more salt if needed and continue simmering if the potatoes aren’t cooked.
+You don’t want a heavy boil — you just want a gentle bubbling.
+Afterward, taste, add more salt if needed, and continue simmering if the potatoes aren’t cooked.